sabi-31/My_Perfect_Arch-linux/README.md

 ```

 The final commands lists all the subvolumes with their ID.
-Get subvol id of @ and set it as default for the root (eg. 256)
+Get the id of the '@' subvolume (eg. 256) and set it as default for the root:

 ```
 btrfs subvolume set-default 256 /mnt
 ```

->I am making the whole of */var* into one subvolume.
-This is not recommended by arch, as pacman stores it's cache in the */var/cache/pacman* directory.
-But I am going to configure pacman cache to be in the */tmp* directory, you can read the rationale behind this in this [reddit post](https://www.reddit.com/r/archlinux/comments/1hgbl1k/what_is_varcachepackagepkg_and_why_is_it_so_large/).
-But essentially, I am not saving any pacman cache, so it doesnt matter to me.

-Optionally, if you use Thunderbird, Chrome, or Gnupg you can also create the below subvolumes to preserve their data similar to @mozilla above.
+Optionally, if you use Thunderbird, Chrome, or Gnupg you can also create the below subvolumes to preserve their data during rollbacks, similar to @mozilla above.
 | Subvolume Name    | Mount Point |
 | ----------------- | ----------- |
 | @thunderbird | /home/$USER/.thunderbird |